openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

 text_detection_demo [OPTION]
 Options:

     -h                             Print a usage message.
     -i                             Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
     -loop                          Optional.
 Enable reading the input in a loop.
     -o "<path>"                    Optional.
 Name of output to save.
     -limit "<num>"                 Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
     -m_td "<path>"                 Required.
 Path to the Text Detection model (.xml) file.
     -m_tr "<path>"                 Required.
 Path to the Text Recognition model (.xml) file.
     -dt "<type>"                   Optional.
 Type of the decoder, either 'simple' for SimpleDecoder or 'ctc' for CTC greedy and CTC beam search decoders.
+Default is 'ctc'
     -m_tr_ss "<value>"             Optional.
 Symbol set for the Text Recognition model.
     -tr_pt_first                   Optional.
 Specifies if pad token is the first symbol in the alphabet.
+Default is false -tr_composite                  Optional.
+Set this flag if text recognition model is composite (i.e. encoder-decoder) -lower                         Optional.
+Set this flag to convert recognized text to lowercase -out_enc_hidden_name "<value>" Optional.
+Name of the text recognition model encoder output hidden blob -out_dec_hidden_name "<value>" Optional.
+Name of the text recognition model decoder output hidden blob -in_dec_hidden_name "<value>"  Optional.
+Name of the text recognition model decoder input hidden blob -features_name "<value>"       Optional.
+Name of the text recognition model features blob -in_dec_symbol_name "<value>"  Optional.
+Name of the text recognition model decoder input blob (prev. decoded symbol) -out_dec_symbol_name "<value>" Optional.
+Name of the text recognition model decoder output blob (probability distribution over tokens)
-Default is false -tr_o_blb_nm                   Optional.
+    -tr_o_blb_nm "<value>"         Optional.
 Name of the output blob of the model which would be used as model output.
 If not stated, first blob of the model would be used.
     -cc                            Optional.
 If it is set, then in case of absence of the Text Detector, the Text Recognition model takes a central image crop as an input, but not full frame.
     -w_td "<value>"                Optional.
 Input image width for Text Detection model.
     -h_td "<value>"                Optional.
 Input image height for Text Detection model.
     -thr "<value>"                 Optional.
 Specify a recognition confidence threshold.
 Text detection candidates with text recognition confidence below specified threshold are rejected.
     -cls_pixel_thr "<value>"       Optional.
 Specify a confidence threshold for pixel classification.
 Pixels with classification confidence below specified threshold are rejected.
     -link_pixel_thr "<value>"      Optional.
 Specify a confidence threshold for pixel linkage.
 Pixels with linkage confidence below specified threshold are not linked.
     -max_rect_num "<value>"        Optional.
 Maximum number of rectangles to recognize.
 If it is negative, number of rectangles to recognize is not limited.
     -d_td "<device>"               Optional.
 Specify the target device for the Text Detection model to infer on (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 By default, it is CPU.
     -d_tr "<device>"               Optional.
 Specify the target device for the Text Recognition model to infer on (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 By default, it is CPU.
     -l "<absolute_path>"           Optional.
 Absolute path to a shared library with the CPU kernels implementation for custom layers.
     -c "<absolute_path>"           Optional.
 Absolute path to the GPU kernels implementation for custom layers.
     -no_show                       Optional.
 If it is true, then detected text will not be shown on image frame.
 By default, it is false.
     -r                             Optional.
 Output Inference results as raw values.
     -u                             Optional.
 List of monitors to show initially.
     -b                             Optional.
 Bandwidth for CTC beam search decoder.
 Default value is 0, in this case CTC greedy decoder will be used.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.